Khoren Oganesian

-Khoren Oganesian (Խորեն Հովհաննիսյան; born 10 January 1955), also known as Khoren Hovhannisyan, is a former Armenian and Soviet football player who played as a midfielder and current manager and coach.
+Khoren Oganesian (Խորեն Հովհաննիսյան; born 10 January 1955), also known as Khoren Hovhannisyan, is an Armenian former football player and manager.
 He was awarded the Master of Sport of the USSR, International Class title in 1976.

-Oganesian was a member of the USSR national football team and mostly played at club level for Soviet Top League and Armenian Premier League club Ararat Yerevan.
+A midfielder, Oganesian was a member of the Soviet Union national team and mostly played at club level for Soviet Top League and Armenian Premier League club Ararat Yerevan.
 He is widely considered a legend of Ararat and Armenian football in general.
 In official games of the USSR championships, Oganesian had 295 matches and scored 93 goals for Ararat.
 His number of scored goals is a record of the USSR in Armenian football.
 In November 2003, to celebrate UEFA's Jubilee, he was selected as the Golden Player of Armenia by the Football Federation of Armenia as the nation's most outstanding player of the past 50 years.

 In a survey taken in 2005 by the Football Federation of Armenia, Oganesian was chosen as the best player of Armenia in the 20th century.
-On May 28, 2010, on the occasion of the Armenian Republic Day, a number of prominent figures of different areas were honored.
+On 28 May 2010, on the occasion of the Armenian Republic Day, a number of prominent figures of different areas were honored.
 For his contribution to the Fatherland Order of the President of Armenia Serzh Sargsyan, the law on State Awards, the highest award of the country, were given to Oganesian, who was awarded the Khorenatsi medal.

 Early life

-Khoren Oganesian was born on 10 January 1955 in Yerevan, Armenian SSR in a family of sportsmen.
+Khoren Oganesian was born in an Armenian family on 10 January 1955 in Yerevan, Armenian SSR in a family of sportsmen.
 His father was a weightlifter, and later an honored coach of the Armenian SSR.
 His mother specialized in gymnastics.
 Khoren's older brother played football and his younger brother became a weightlifter and later received the Master of Sport of the USSR title.